A flag of Portugal and a sign: 'Is Portugal safe?'

 Areas of Lisbon to be more cautious about

-• The usual (like everywhere) bus and train stations, especially Sete Rios bus station.
+• The usual (like in every country) bus and train stations, especially Sete Rios bus station.

 • Popular tram route 28 and 15 tram can be prime targets for thieves.